 Septic Services in Godley, TX

 Godley is a small ranching community of about 1,200 people in western Johnson County, roughly 40 miles southwest of Fort Worth.
 The town sits along FM 917 and US 171, surrounded by rolling pastureland, cattle operations, and homesteads on multi-acre lots.
 There's no municipal sewer system here.
-Every home in and around Godley relies on a septic system.
-According to the EPA, roughly one in five U.S. households depends on septic, and the Cross Timbers terrain around Godley creates specific challenges that homeowners need to understand.
+Every home in and around Godley relies on a septic system, and the area's Cross Timbers terrain creates specific challenges that homeowners need to understand.

 The western side of Johnson County is different from the Blackland Prairie around Cleburne.
 Out near Godley, you're dealing with sandy loam surfaces over clay subsoils, shallow limestone in spots, and terrain that slopes toward creek drainages.
 All of this affects how your septic system performs and what type of system your property can support.